 Connecting to Microsoft Active Directory

-This page describes how to install the Microsoft Active Directory connector, how to connect to Microsoft Active Directory with a connection string, and what tables you can import into Sisense:
+This page describes how to download the Microsoft Active Directory driver and deploy it, how to connect to Microsoft Active Directory with a connection string, provides information about the Microsoft Active Directory data model, and more.

 Sisense uses connection strings to connect to Microsoft Active Directory and import data into Sisense.